• Skip to primary navigation

 The basics are as follows:

-1. All the money you earn as a driver should be treated as income, so you must declare it on your tax return.
+1. All the money you earn as a driver is treated as income, so you must declare it on your tax return.

 2. As a ride sharing driver it is a requirement that you register for GST, regardless of how much (or how little) you earn.